Hoşyar Kadın: Widowhood

 In later years she settled in her palace, situated at Tarlabaşı, facing Dolmabahçe Palace.
 She met Melek Hanim, wife of grand vizier Kıbrıslı Mehmed Emin Pasha.
 Melek described her as tall and fair-haired, and her skin, exceedingly white, set off the freshness of her complexion.
 Melek also stressed that Hoşyar was gifted with a lively spirit and a rare intelligence, but that nevertheless she was bored by the monotony of her life.
 Knowing that Melek had been in Europe, Hoşyar interrogated her as to the manners and customs of the Christians, the way the towns were built, the balls, theatres, systems of lighting by gas, the architecture of the palaces, and a thousand other matters.

 Bezmiâlem Sultan, the mother of Sultan Abdulmejid I always regarded her with a jealous eye.
 She scarcely allowed her to receive, once a month, a visit from Said Pasha when he was in Istanbul.
 Moreover, she was never allowed to hear of her daughter.

 In 1840, she commissioned a fountain in Elhac, Kasımpaşa.
 In 1844, she commissioned a school in Burgaz.
 She also commissioned a mosque.

 Death

-In 1859, Hoşyar went for a pilgrimage (Hajj) to Mecca, where she earned the name "Haciye" and where she died in the same year.
+In 1859, Hoşyar went for a pilgrimage (Hajj) to Mecca, thus earning the title "Haciye" and died there in the same year.
 She was buried there.